Araneidae/libera/docs/libera.rst

     detection is applied.
 The coefficient K corresponds to a pole at 1-2\
     :sup:`-K` per sample for K in the range 0..6.

+    Note that this PV is ineffective on Diamond FPGAs with turn by turn overflow detection.

+:id:`XY:IIRK_S`\*
+    This is one pole IIR filter applied to FA X and Y readings before interlock overflow is detected.
+The coefficient K corresponds to a pole at (255-K)/256 for K in the range 0..255.

 :id:`OVERFLOW_S`\*
     This can be set to Enabled to enable ADC overflow detection even when the interlock is otherwise disabled.